4lex4nder/ReshadeEffectShaderToggler-FFXIV/README.md

 * `gpu_readback` if you use the optional shaders provided here
 * `none` otherwise

-Click "Save All Toggle Groups" on the bottom and restart the game
+Click `Save All Toggle Groups` on the bottom and restart the game

 # Shaders (optional)
 TODO: write more things